raphaelr/tapefm/README.rst

 tapeFM - Private music streaming service
 ========================================

 tapeFM is a *very* simple music streaming service you can run at your home server.
 Think Grooveshark or Spotify, but it uses your own music library.
 You're supposed to use your smartphone's browser as the client, if you are on a PC just use Winamp or Clementine or something.

 It's implemented with Ruby (on the server) and HTML+JavaScript (on the client), so it should run on any reasonably recent smartphone you can find.
 The requested songs are transcoded into 128 kbit/s OGG Vorbis by default, which should be fine for most network connections and browsers.

+Due to Chrome issue `350645 <https://code.google.com/p/chromium/issues/detail?id=350645>`_, tapeFM will not play a next song if the current one ends.
+Sorry about that.
+You can use Firefox instead in the meantime.

 Client features
 ---------------